Overview

 10:10 Optimising internal board evaluations: Best practices and strategies

 In today's dynamic corporate environment, effective board evaluations are crucial for ensuring robust governance and strategic oversight, but how do you derive the most value from your evaluation and translate it into your board agenda?
-This panel session will delve into the best practices and strategies for optimizing internal board evaluations and remaining productive post survey.
+This panel session will delve into the best practices and strategies for optimising internal board evaluations and remaining productive post survey.

 Moderator: Kerry Round, Founding Director, Round Governance